phreaknik/phonon-network/README.md

 }
 ```

-Using this option, the user may send phonon data for verification without sending the phonon itself.
+Using this option, the user may send phonon data for verification by the counterparty without sending the phonon itself.

 ## Receiving Payment